 We will always try to help you with queries and requests for information.
-If you are not satisfied with our response you should put your complaint in writing, within two months, to:
+If you are not satisfied with our response you should put your complaint in writing within 2 months:

-- Office Managing Partner, Legal Services, Civic Centre, High St, Uxbridge, UB8 1UW
+- by writing to: Office Managing Partner, Legal Services, Civic Centre, High Street, Uxbridge, UB8 1UW

-- or via email to: firstname.lastname@example.org marked for the attention of the Office Managing Partner
+- or by emailing email@example.com marked for the attention of the Office Managing Partner.

 If you are not satisfied with the outcome of your complaint, you may wish to contact the Information Commissioner, who can be contacted at: